Does this test have other names?

 What is this test?

-This test measures the amount of antidiuretic hormone (ADH) in your blood.
+This test measures how much antidiuretic hormone (ADH) is in your blood.

 Why do I need this test?